Do you really need a jointer

 5. Jointers are expensive and not worth the investment.
 While jointers may require an initial investment, they are a long-term investment that will save time, effort, and materials.
 The precision and accuracy provided by a jointer can greatly enhance the overall quality of woodworking projects.

-See also How to change blades on a craftsman jointer
+See also How to join two pieces of wood without a jointer

 In conclusion, jointers serve a unique purpose in woodworking and should not be overlooked or underestimated.
 They are specialized tools that offer numerous benefits, such as flatting, squaring, and straightening wood, which cannot be achieved with other common tools.
 Whether you are a professional or a hobbyist, a jointer can greatly improve the quality and efficiency of your woodworking projects.